christianburtt/check_balance/README.md

 2) Boosters could be edited, turned on/off, and added in the future.
 3) Users are able to withdraw, and that being the case, BOOSTED (aka Bonus) points are withdrawan FIRST.
 Obviously this could be different.

-Code is built in vanilla PHP
+Code is built in vanilla PHP 7.4.21
-Unit tests done with PHPUnit
-"repositories" in this case are just the .json text files
+Unit tests done with PHPUnit added via Composer "repositories" in this case are just the .json text files

 The Performance of the main algorithm is O(m*n) where M is the number of booster rules and N is the number of datapoints / actions that apply to that booster rule

-##Original Problem Statement:
+## Original Problem Statement:

 You are developing the “Incentives Program.”
 Users can earn bonus points by performing specific actions.
 At the moment, there are three types of actions.
 Each of them results in a different amount of points which user receives:
 - delivery: 1 point for every action